Brittany Lauffer Gains Interviewing and Reporting Experience as KDKA-TV News Intern Friday, July 31, 2015

 Photo by Victoria A. Mikula, junior mass communication major

-More About: Point Park News Service, broadcast reporting, broadcast reporting, Beaver Area High School, broadcast production and media management, internships, U-View, Center for Sports Media and Marketing, public relations and advertising, Broadcast Education Association
+More About: Point Park News Service, broadcast reporting, Beaver Area High School, internships, U-View, Center for Sports Media and Marketing, public relations and advertising, Broadcast Education Association